githwxi/ATS-Xanadu/docgen/TEMPTORY/TEXT/GSEQ-intro.md

-# GSEQ for Sequential Batch-Processing
+# GSEQ for Processing Sequences

 When teaching functional programming, I often receive a question like this one: How can one access an element in a list when given the index